Civilian-dev/assemble/README.md

 It will execute each function and pass the result to the next, merged with the original input.
 It returns a promise that resolves with the combined results, ignoring undefined or void returns.

-Also exported are a suite of utilities to define function, input and output types.
+While there are functional programming utilities with more features and advanced concepts, PipeType encourages an approach to composition that is versatile, yet simple to apply and reason about and type-safe with minimal definition overhead.

 ---